phillymesh/phillymesh.net/content/post/2025-05-14-medium-priced-solar-node.md

 If your node is easily within bluetooth range, you can manage it from your phone.
 However, if your solar node is installed somewhere where it's inconvenient to connect via bluetooth (say, on the roof of a public building you don't have regular access to), it's recommended to set up an admin channel on your node so you can manage it via the mesh.

 The Meshtastic docs explain this [here](https://meshtastic.org/docs/configuration/remote-admin/).

+## Putting all the pieces together

+The WisBlock board has a spot in the top left of the enclosure where it screws into the backplate.
+I printed a small plate to hold my two battery holders together, and they fit snuggly at the bottom of the enclosure.
+I don't think that more than two batteries will fit inside this enclosure, so if you want more buy a bigger enclosure.

+When soldering the battery holders together, you want them to be in parallel.
+Some battery holders on Amazon don't specify which they are.
+It's worth checking the voltage with a multimeter before connecting to your WisBlock, as your WisBlock will let out magic smoke if you connect too high a voltage.
+The voltage should be around 3.7V (if it's closer to 7.4V, that means the batteries are in parallel).

+You battery holder will likely not come with the correct JST connector for the WisBlock board.
+Even if you buy a battery with JST connectors, they're usually smaller than the correct size.
+Also, very important to note: the WisBlock battery connections are REVERSED from the standard (the solar connectors are normal).
+Check the connectors you buy!
+I had to solder the red lead to the black lead and the reverse to make the connector attach properly, which continues to confuse me every time I open the enclosure.
+To reduce confusion, I wrote in sharpie on the interior of my enclosure which color is positive and which is negative.
+You WILL kill your board if you reverse the connectors.